BaskiPgrmR/Salary-Prediction-Project/README.md

 ## Introduction
 In today’s competitive environment, organizations must ensure fairness and consistency when determining employee salaries.
 Salary benchmarking using historical data helps reduce human bias, minimize discrimination, and bring transparency to Human Resource (HR) decision-making.

-This project develops a machine learning-based salary prediction system that uses employee profiles (education, experience, department, designation, etc.) to predict the expected salary.
+This project develops a **machine learning-based salary prediction system** that uses employee profiles (education, experience, department, designation, etc.) to predict the expected salary.
 By leveraging data-driven methods, the system automates salary recommendations and supports HR professionals in making consistent and fair decisions.

 ---

 ## Goal and Objective
 The objective of this project is to build a model, using historical data, that determines the salary to be offered to an employee.
-The intention is to minimize manual judgment in the selection process while ensuring employees with similar profiles receive fair compensation.
+The intention is to minimize manual judgment in the selection process while ensuring employees with similar profiles receive **fair compensation**.

 The project’s goal and objectives were successfully achieved:
 - A predictive model was built and trained on real-world-like historical data.
 - The approach reduces subjective bias and improves transparency.
 - The system is robust, interpretable, and capable of providing accurate salary recommendations.
+- Salary bands were applied to ensure fairness and reduce extreme predictions.

 ---